Blankeos/Blankeos/README.md

 ### 🤓 Who?

 Currently a **Software Engineer**.
 I love creating **web apps**, **games**, and doing **machine learning**!
 Professionally, I do React, but the tools I genuinely enjoy at the moment are: Svelte, Golang, Bun, TypeScript, and PostgreSQL!
+Also liking Prismic, Pocketbase, and PayloadCMS for easy backends.

 ### 💻 Projects